CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit.Uwp.SampleApp/readme.md

 * String: You want the user to provide a text.
 The string is built like this @[Name:**String**:Default value:UpdateSourceTriggerId]
 * Slider: You want the user to provide a double value.
 The string is built like this @[Name:**Slider**:Default value:min-max]
 * DoubleSlider: Same as slider but with double values (0.01 precision)
 * RangeSelectorMin and RangeSelectorMax: You want the user to provide two values, usualy for max and min.
-The strings are built like this @[NameMin:RangeSelectorMin:Default min value:min:ID]@ and @[NameMax:RangeSelectorMax:Default max value:max:ID]@.
+The strings are built like this @[NameMin:RangeSelectorMin:Default min value:min:ID] and @[NameMax:RangeSelectorMax:Default max value:max:ID].
 The IDs need to match.
 * TimeSpan: You want the user to provide a duration.
 The string is built like this (all values in miliseconds) @[Name:**TimeSpan**:DefaultValue:min-max]
 * Enum: You want the user to provide a enum value.
 The string is built like this @[Name:**Enum**:EnumType.DefaultValue]
 * Brush: You want the user to select a color from a list.
 The string is built like this @[Name:**Brush**:Black]